PietroBucker/Projeto-Pixel-Art/README.md

 7-Porém, se somarmos um valor menor que 5, será criado um quadro com 25 pixels.
 E se somarmos um valor maior que 50, a placa terá apenas 2500 pixels.

 ## Project developed during block 05, in which the DOM tree, events, and JavaScript storage were studied.

+Deploy
+If you are interested in seeing the final result you can access it by this link.[Pixel-Art](http://pixelart-pietrobucker.surge.sh/).

 ## *How it works
 *The most important features of this project are:*